caltechlibrary/air-sampling/README.md

 Then go to Lambda, create a new function called get-air-values, and select the air-sampling role.
 Paste the get-air-values.py script into the editor save.

-For the write portion, we need to add the python-aqi dependency to lambda.
-I created add-air-values directory, and then installed the dependency on your local machine type `pip install --target ./add-air-values python-aqi`.
-Once you're ready to deploy type `cd add-air-values ` and `zip -r ../deployment.zip .`.
-In Lambda create a new function, making sure to add the air-sampling role.
-Under the code section select "Upload from" and upload the zip file.
+You'll need to make two other lambda functions for add-air-values.py and add-air-bands.py which will accept data submissions from users with an API key.

-Go to API Gateway, Select New API, Select REST API, call it air-sampling, and select Edge optimized.
+Next go to API Gateway, Select New API, Select REST API, call it air-sampling, and select Edge optimized.
 Create a Resource with name `submit` and select API Gateway CORS.
 Pick /Submit and then Add Action, pick POST and click the check box.
 We're doing a Lambda integration with Lambda proxy integration and